Affiliate Disclosure: As an Amazon Associate, I earn a commission on qualifying purchases made on Amazon.com.

 In the early 1800s, the Pawnee tribe chose to settle in what is now Republic County, where they lived in 50 dome-shaped earth lodges.
 The museum opened in 1967 after archeologists excavated and uncovered half the village, which originally housed 2,ooo+ Pawnee.

 Bison bones, metal tools, and a sacred bundle tell the story of a tribe that chose to live in the area to hunt big game.
-The women of the tribe built the lodges, gardened by the river, and performed all of the domestic duties.
-It is said that they even traveled as far as Colorado to source the wood beams to support the lodges.
+The women of the tribe built the lodges, gardened by the river, and performed all the It is said that they even traveled as far as Colorado to source the wood beams to support the lodges.

 I ordered the BBQ Pulled Pork Sandwich with kettle chips for lunch.
 Just as I suspected, it was delicious.
-Having arrived early into the lunch hour, I noticed townies stopping by for lunch.
+Having arrived early in the lunch hour, I noticed townies stopping by for lunch.
 One man ordered breakfast (you can order it all day) while another patron dined on a hamburger.

 I ordered the Turtle Cheesecake, a popular choice, and began to devour it.
 Just then, the owner sat down at my table to say hello and get to know me better.
 I quickly realized that this kind of friendliness is what you should expect from everyone in Republic County.
 Warm and welcoming – they don’t know any other way.